effie-ms/rls-assimilation/README.md

 `data/liivalaia_aq_meas_with_forecast.csv`.
 Modify plots' location to `plots/Liivalaia2/` for the winter Tallinn dataset `data/liivalaia_aq_meas_with_forecast2.csv`.

+The IoT PM10 sensor data corresponds to the `data/liivalaia_pm10_iot.csv` dataset.
+The plots for the sensor data are located in the `plots/Liivalaia/IoT` directory.

 ### Sequential Assimilation of Open European Urban Ambient Air Quality Data of Different Scales with Unknown Uncertainty

 After installing the requirements, run the script `example2.py`: